 Space opened up for the Chilean midfielder who clipped in a glorious, deep cross in which marksman Thomas Müller controlled with his back to goal before unleashing an outrageous overhead kick into the top corner of Darmstadt’s goal to send Die Roten fans into delirium.
 It was the moment of genius from Pep that the team craved and thus sparked the Rhine-Main visitors to chase a late equaliser, resulting in gaps opening up which were punished duly by the brilliant Robert Lewandowski to kill the game, 3-1 to the champions.

-As money plays a more dictating role in today’s game, the Germans have repelled against any danger of the corrupt, ugly side of the sport showing its head.
+As money plays a more dictating role in today’s game, the Germans have rebelled against much of the danger of the corrupt, ugly side of the sport showing its head.
 The national and youth teams take such a high majority of funds, attention and recognition while endorsement deals, advertisement and the commercial side of the game are far behind in last place.
-During the 2015-16 season, Bayern Munich were the highest earning German club from domestic television rights, yet fell behind the likes of AFC Bournemouth and West Ham United on the European scale of TV income.
-Where many English Premier League clubs can compete with the biggest of rivals when it comes to bidding for players, the Germans know this is impossible; hence the academies and youth development taking such a high priority.
+During the 2015/16 season, Bayern Munich were the highest earning German club from domestic television rights, yet fell behind the likes of Bournemouth and West Ham on the European scale of TV income.
+Where many Premier League clubs can compete with the biggest of rivals when it comes to bidding for players, the Germans know this is impossible; hence the academies and youth development taking such a high priority.

 With free travel to games and ticket prices costing less than a pint of beer in a London pub, there is a rule (the 50+1 rule) within German football where 50 percent of shares, plus one, of every club are owned by the supporters.
 No club can be bought out by foreign investors with ‘four-year plans’ to make a quick buck, playing with the lives and emotions of the besotted, loyal supporters that will be there forever, no matter the damage done to their pockets.
 Adoring fans are permitted to drink on the terraces and stand if they wish to do so; stands are full of punters that live for the game and it makes for a captivating atmosphere in each and every stadium across the country.

-At £193, Darmstadt have the highest priced season tickets in Germany – still considerably lower than the cheapest seat in the English Premier League (Stoke City at £294) – Bayern Munich fans were recently seen refusing to enter Arsenal’s Emirates Stadium during the opening five minutes of play, claiming to be disgusted by the extortionate prices for football tickets that takes advantage of loyal fans.
+In 2016, at £193, Darmstadt had the highest priced season tickets in Germany – still considerably lower than the cheapest seat in the Premier League (Stoke City at £294) – while Bayern Munich fans were seen refusing to enter Arsenal’s Emirates Stadium during the opening five minutes of play, claiming to be disgusted by the extortionate prices for football tickets that takes advantage of loyal fans.

-The Bavarian giants have some of the cheapest season tickets anywhere in the world, with an adult one in the standing section at the Allianz Arena costing just £104.
-A club representative was quoted as saying: “We could charge more than £104.
+The Bavarian giants have some of the cheapest season tickets anywhere in the world, with an adult one in the standing section at the Allianz Arena costing just over £100.
+A club representative was quoted as saying: “We could charge much more than £100.
 Let’s say we charged £300.
-We’d get £2 million more in income but what’s £2 million to us?
+We’d get £2m more in income but what’s £2m to us?
 In a transfer discussion you argue about that sum for five minutes.
 But the difference between £104 and £300 is huge for the fan.
 We do not think the fans are like cows, who you milk.
 Football has got to be for everybody.
 That’s the biggest difference between us and England.”

 Antecedents and arrangements are in great places in this country that practice what they preach.
 The sport remains in the purest of states and very much the people’s game, Germany is an example and education to world football.